U.S. markets regulators reach deal on Dodd-Frank swaps capital rules

 The Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC) agreed to fend off a regulatory overlap that would have drastically increased the capital burden for many firms already operating under CFTC rules, the regulators said.

-The agreement underscores an unusual degree of harmonization between the two U.S. markets watchdogs, which in the past have been accused by the industry of jacking up their compliance bills by failing to coordinate.
-It is part of a broader push by U.S. President Trump appointees SEC Chairman Jay Clayton and CFTC Chairman Christopher Giancarlo to coordinate more closely on policy and enforcement matters.
+The agreement underscores an unusual degree of harmonization between the two U.S. markets watchdogs and comes amid a broader push by two appointees of U.S. President Donald Trump - SEC Chairman Jay Clayton and CFTC Chairman Christopher Giancarlo - to coordinate more closely on policy and enforcement matters.

+Friday’s announcement was a relief for the industry, which had worried the SEC’s final rule could potentially put many firms out of business.

 “Moving these rules is a positive development in getting a big piece of Dodd Frank Title VII over the finish line, completing the mandate that Congress gave us,” Republican Commissioner Hester Peirce, who led the SEC rule-writing effort, said in an interview.